What does this measure?

 How is our county doing?

-The share of single-parent households with children was particularly high in Lawrence (24%), which also had lower percentages of married-couple households, both with children (16%) and without children (15%).
-The City also had a higher percentage of households composed of individuals living with relatives (13%).
+The share of single-parent households with children was particularly high in Lawrence (23%), which also had lower percentages of married-couple households, both with children (14%) and without children (15%).
+The city also had a higher percentage of households composed of individuals living with relatives (16%).

 How do we compare to similar counties?

-The overall proportions of household types in the comparison counties was fairly similar to Essex.
-But in 2017-21, all three comparison counties had slightly lower percentages of single-parent households with children than Essex County.
-The shares of married-couple households with children also were higher than Essex in all three comparison counties: 23% in Middlesex, MA, 24% in Westchester, NY and 26% in Lake, IL.
-There were fewer individuals living alone in Lake, IL (23%) and more individuals living with non-relatives in Middlesex (10%).
+Overall, the shares of household types in Essex County were similar to shares across the comparison counties, though Essex had a slightly higher percentage of single-parent households.
+The share of married-couple households with children in Essex was lower than all three comparison counties: 22% in Middlesex, MA, 23% in Westchester, NY and 25% in Lake, IL.
+There was a smaller share of households with individuals living alone in Lake, IL (23%) and a higher share of households with individuals living with non-relatives in Middlesex (10%).

 Notes about the data